TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

   a tie).
 In the two-class case, it is often preferrable to only try values of `k` which are odd in order to avoid this potentially ambiguous situation.

-Because the Pythagorean theorem applies to right triangles, this distance metric implies that the predictors are **orthogonal** (at right angles) to one another, which implies that there is no correlation between predictors.
-Depending on the variables involved, this may very well not be true.
+Because the Pythagorean theorem applies to right triangles, the Euclidean distance metric implies that the predictors are **orthogonal** (at right angles) to one another, which implies that there is no correlation between predictors.
+Depending on the variables involved, this may very well not be true, which can result in correlated features having a disproportionately high influence on the distance estimate.
 Another concern about using the Euclidean distance is that the distances between different pairs of observations become more and more similar as the number of dimensions goes up.
 This is an unintuitive result, because people are used to visualizing 2, 3, or at most 4 dimensions.
 We can demonstrate this phenomenon using the following synthetic example, where we look at the ratio between the closest pairwise distances and longest pairwise distances (in the feature space) between observations with increasing numbers of randomly generated feature values.
-In the low-dimensional space, we see that there are fairly obvious differences in distances between observations (the ratio is many-fold), while in the higher-dimensional space, all the observation pairwise distances become large and extremely similar to one another (the ratio becomes very close to one.
-Because all the distances between observations become so similar, ordering the distances confidently becomes challenging, especially if there is any noise in the feature data, because then the random pattern of the noise will tend to drive more or less random ordering of distances.
-This makes the knn predictions less reliable, since that algorithm depends on being able to compare distances.
+  In the low-dimensional space, we see that there are fairly obvious differences in distances between observations (the ratio is many-fold), while in the higher-dimensional space, all the observation pairwise distances become large and extremely similar to one another (the ratio becomes very close to one).
+Because all the distances between observations become so similar, ordering the distances confidently becomes challenging, especially if there is any noise in the feature data, because then the random pattern of the noise will tend to drive a more or less random ordering of distances.
+This makes the knn predictions less reliable, since that algorithm depends on being able to reliably compare distances.

 ```
 rm(list=ls())